IP Combined Science Notes (Lower Sec, Year 1-2): 04) Cells, Diffusion & Organisation

 New to the Integrated Programme?
 Start with What is IP? | Browse all free IP notes.

-| 1 second | Cell questions link structures to jobs. |
+The core idea is simple: Cell questions link structures to jobs.

-| 10 seconds | Learn the organelles, then explain diffusion and osmosis using gradients and membranes.
-Finally connect cells to tissues, organs, systems, and organisms. |
+Use it as a working check: Learn the organelles, then explain diffusion and osmosis using gradients and membranes.
+Finally connect cells to tissues, organs, systems, and organisms.

-| 100 seconds | Example: a root hair cell has a long extension for large surface area, so water and mineral ions can enter more efficiently. |
+Then go one layer deeper: Example: a root hair cell has a long extension for large surface area, so water and mineral ions can enter more efficiently.

 Learning targets